OpenUDA/openuda-specifications/docs/OpenUDA-UDT-Lifecycle-Governance.md

 # 9. Deprecation

-A UDT may be marked as Deprecated when:
+A UD may be marked as Deprecated when:

 - a superior replacement exists
 - the document is no longer widely used
 - the design is found to have fundamental limitations

-Deprecated UDTs remain documented for backward compatibility but SHOULD NOT be used for new implementations.
+Deprecated UDs remain documented for backward compatibility but SHOULD NOT be used for new implementations.

 ---

 # 10. Retirement

-A UDT may eventually be retired.
+A UD may eventually be retired.

 Retirement occurs when:

 - the document is no longer maintained
 - usage has significantly declined
-- a newer document type fully replaces it
+- a newer document fully replaces it

-Retired UDTs remain archived for historical reference.
+Retired UDs remain archived for historical reference.

 ---

 # 11. Relationship to Extension Profiles

-UDTs define the **core document structure**.
+UDs define the **core canonical structure and semantics**.

 Extension Profiles define:

 - country-specific requirements
 - industry-specific fields
 - regulatory additions
+- stricter validation rules

+Extension Profiles MUST:

+- preserve the full core structure of the base UD
-Extension Profiles MUST NOT redefine the meaning of UDT core fields.
+- NOT remove or redefine core fields
+- NOT weaken core validation rules

+Extension Profiles MAY:

+- require optional core fields
-Extension Profiles may introduce additional fields that apply to specific ecosystems.
+- introduce additional extension fields
+- define stricter constraints

+A document conforming to a profile MUST also conform to the base UD.

 ---

 # 12. Conformance

-An implementation may claim conformance with a UDT if it:
+An implementation may claim conformance with a UD if it:

 - supports all required core fields
+- preserves the canonical structure
 - respects the validation rules defined by the specification
 - preserves canonical semantics